 - Students may not use the same internship towards more than one internship/practicum course.
 If you are accepted for an internship course that is not listed on the approved course list please speak with an ECON Advisor.

-- Students may not earn academic credit for the same internship beyond one semester.
+- Students may not earn academic credit for the same internship more than once.

 ECON386 Application

 In order to be considered for ECON386, a student must completely fill out and sign the application form and then obtain a signature from their internship supervisor.
 Students must also submit a current resume with their application form.
-Completed applications can be emailed to the ECON386 Coordinator, David Tana (dvtana [at] umd [dot] edu).
+Completed applications can be emailed to the ECON386 Coordinator, David Tana (dvtana@umd.edu).

-The ECON386 Coordinator, along with the Director of Undergraduate Studies for Economics, will review the application and may contact either the student or the internship supervisor for additional information prior to determination of eligibility.
-Acceptance to ECON386 is not guaranteed and is at the discretion of the ECON Department based on the quality of the application and the eligibility criteria outlined on this webpage.
+Acceptance to ECON386 is not guaranteed and is at the discretion of the ECON department based on the quality of the application and the eligibility criteria.
+ECON may contact either the student or the internship supervisor for additional information prior to determination of eligibility.
 If approved, you will be notified by email that you can register for ECON386 using Testudo.

 ECON386 Assignments & Responsibilities